HugoBlox/theme-academic-cv/content/publication/harmalysis/index.md

 # Summary.
 An optional shortened abstract.
-summary: "A grammar for encoding roman numeral analysis annotations within the lyrics of a symbolic music representation"
+summary: "A grammar for encoding roman numeral analysis annotations within the lyrics of a symbolic music representation."

 tags:
 - Demo